-Only a few people know that but when I was younger, I wanted to be an archeologist.
-I think because it was the perfect combo of architecture and history, and I also loved mythology, specially the Greek and Roman ones.
+Only a few people know that but when I was younger, I wanted to be an archaeologist.
+I think because it was the perfect combo of architecture and history, and I also loved mythology, especially the Greek and Roman ones.
 I remember reading in this old encyclopedia about the history of Pompeii, the city that was buried under the ashes of the Vesuvius volcano, and it always fascinated me.
-I dreamed about exploring the remains of this lost city, frozen in time by something so powerful yet so unexpected.
+I dreamed of exploring the remains of this lost city, frozen in time by something so powerful yet so unexpected.

 So when I went to Rome, I could not miss the opportunity to finally visit this amazing city.
 It is not far away, you can get a train to Napoles and from them another quick one to Pompeii.
 From Rome to Naples, depending on how fast (and expensive) they are, it can take from 2:30 to 4 hours to get there.
 Perfectly fine to leave early in the morning and come back in the end of the afternoon.

 If you`re thinking that Pompeii is just a bunch of ruins… Well, you`re wrong, my friend!
 Keep in mind that, since I had always been a “Pompeii freak”, by the time I got there, I already knew a lot about the city.
 Yet, nothing I read in the books had prepared me for what I found there…

 The city is HUGE.
 Ok, yes, I took my time exploring it, entering the houses – some so well preserved, with the original mosaics and tiles, that you can almost expect to see someone there – and I took a lot of pictures, good ones, but still, it took the whole afternoon for me to see (almost) all of it.